Poisson Multi-Bernoulli Approximations for Multiple Extended Object Filtering: GGIW Implementation

-In order to solve the optimization problems (\ref{eq:esteplp}) and (\ref{eq:estepoptimal}) of the E-step, the cross entropy between two Bernoulli-GGIW distributions needs to be calculated.
-Because the Gamma distributions, the Gaussian distributions and the inverse Wishart distributions are mutually independent, a tractable solution can be analytically derived \cite{phdextended,gammareduction}.
-See Appendix \ref{appendix:crossentropy} for details.
+To solve the optimisation problems (\ref{eq:ml_assign}) and (\ref{eq:tp_lp}), the cross entropy between two Bernoulli-GGIW distributions needs to be computed.
+Because the gamma distribution, the Gaussian distribution and the inverse-Wishart distribution in (\ref{eq:ggiw}) are mutually independent, analytical expression of such cross entropy exists; see Appendix \ref{appendix:crossentropy} for details.